 Good Sleep Hygiene

-Behavioral changes, such as establishing a regular morning rise time, only going to bed when sleepy, getting out of bed when you're unable to fall asleep and avoiding excessive daytime napping, are important elements of achieving excellent sleep health, according to the National Institute of Neurological Disorders and Stroke (NINDS).
+Behavioral changes, such as establishing a regular morning rise time, going to bed when sleepy, getting out of bed when you're unable to fall asleep, and avoiding excessive daytime napping, are important elements of achieving excellent sleep health, according to the National Institute of Neurological Disorders and Stroke (NINDS).
 The NINDS also suggests avoiding caffeine late in the day and alcoholic beverages at night and creating a relaxing bedtime ritual, such as reading or a taking a warm bath.

 Points to Remember

 Sleep deprivation is extremely common in the U.S. and around the world but has profound consequences on your health and wellbeing.
 More than just making you feel lousy, insufficient shut-eye can also harm your physical and mental health.

 Experts recommend adults get seven to nine hours per night, and children nine and a half.
 After 24 hours of sleep deprivation, you may experience mood swings, irritability, aggression, and a decrease in working memory and attention span.
 Only 10 percent of Americans prioritize getting a good night sleep despite its importance.

 However, there are plenty of proven strategies that can assist you if you can't sleep.
 Exercise, relaxation techniques, behavioral changes, and certain supplements can all help you get the sleep you need to thrive.